Nejjari001/Portfolio-Abdelhafid-Nejjari001/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio Setup And Mobile Firs
+# Abdo | Portfolio

-> "Portfolio Setup And Mobile Firs" is my the portfolio mobile version that contains header and headline sections.
+Responsive site from Mobile to desktop.
+First Figma template.

+ Used Flexbox for the header and the 1st page.
+- Combile Grid and Flexbox to build the work area.
+- Used media queries to make the site responsive.
+- Used animations a transitions to make the site more friendly to the user.

 ## Built With

-- html-css
+- HTML
+-CSS
+-Check the code with Linters tests.

 ## Live Demo (if available)